jagadeesh312/daily-code-log/README.md

-Rechecked earlier code decisions for scalability Planned how different projects can connect together Maintained consistency with small but focused progress
+Rechecked earlier code decisions for scalability Planned how different projects can connect together Maintained consistency with small but focused progress Reviewed ongoing projects with focus on structure and clarity Rechecked earlier code decisions for scalability Planned how different projects can connect together Maintained consistency with small but focused progress